ankaAR/bestiario5e/_creatures/giant-octopus.md

 ### Acciones

-***Tentacles.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 15 pies, un objetivo.
+***Tentacles.*** Ataque de arma cuerpo a cuerpo: +5 al ataque, alcance 15 pies (4.5 mts), un objetivo.
 Impacto: 10 (2d6 + 3) puntos de daño contundente.
 If the target is a creature, it is grappled (escape DC 16).
 Until this grapple ends, the target is restrained, and the octopus can't use its tentacles on another target.

 ***Ink Cloud (Recharges after a Short or Long Rest).*** A 20-foot-radius cloud of ink extends all around the octopus if it is underwater.
 The area is heavily obscured for 1 minute, although a significant current can disperse the ink.
 After releasing the ink, the octopus can use the Dash action as a bonus action.